 Going forward, we will continue to advance measures to further reduce CO2 emissions.

 The Lion Group is committed to implementing thorough energy-saving activities but does not expect these to be sufficient to meet its CO2 emission reduction targets.
-To make up the difference, it will be necessary to utilize renewable energy by such means as installing facilities to generate solar power for in-house use and purchasing electricity from renewable sources.
+To make up the difference, it will be necessary to utilize renewable energy by such means as installing facilities to generate solar power for in-house use and switching to purchasing electricity from renewable sources.